-In equation~(\ref{eq:OptNonconvex2}), the first term in the right hand side models $\x[k]$ by the CGP model in section~\ref{subsec:CGP}, the regularizing term $\lambda_1 \|\vc(\A)\|_1$ promotes sparsity of the estimated adjacency matrix, and the term $\lambda_2 \|\c\|_1$ also promotes sparsity in the matrix polynomial coefficients.
-Unfortunately, the matrix polynomial in the first term makes this problem highly nonconvex.
-That is, using a convex optimization based approach to solve~(\ref{eq:OptNonconvex2}) directly may result in finding a matrix $\widehat{\A}$ and coefficients $\widehat{\c}$ minimizing the objective function locally, finding a solution that is not near to the true globally minimizing matrix $\A$ and coefficients $\c$.
+In equation~(\ref{eq:OptNonconvex2}), the first term in the right hand side models $\x[k]$ by the CGP model~\eqref{eq:CGPmodel} in section~\ref{sec:CGP}, the regularizing term $\lambda_1 \|\vc(\A)\|_1$ promotes sparsity of the estimated adjacency matrix, and the term $\lambda_2 \|\c\|_1$ promotes sparsity in the matrix polynomial coefficients.
+Regularizing $\c$ corresponds to performing autoregressive model order selection.
+If the true model has $P_i(\A,\c)\!=\!\0\;\forall j\le i\le M$ for some $0<j<M$, then regularization of $\c$ encourages the corresponding values to be $\0$.
+The matrix polynomial in the first term makes this problem nonconvex.
+That is, using a convex optimization based approach to solve~(\ref{eq:OptNonconvex2}) directly may result in finding a solution $(\widehat{\A},\widehat{\c})$, minimizing the objective function locally, that is not near the true globally minimizing~$(\A,\c)$.

-Instead, our approach here is to break this estimation down into three separate, more tractable steps:
+Instead, we break this estimation down into three separate, more tractable steps: